-With the spotlight set on Super Bowl XLVI, who should be considered to be the faces of this year’s big game?
+With the spotlight set on the Super Bowl, who should be considered to be the faces of this year’s big game?
 The Wife Hates Sports has the answer – ranking this year’s most influential faces of the Super Bowl – in a three-part series.
 Chime in on your own personal rankings, and let’s celebrate the New England Patriots, New York Giants and Super Bowl XLVI.

 The 46 Faces of Super Bowl XLVI (Part 2 of 3)